1793 Philadelphia yellow fever epidemic: Carey's accusations

-In his 1793 account of the epidemic, Mathew Carey contrasted the sacrifices of men like Joseph Inskeep, a Quaker who served on the Mayor's Committee and also visited the sick, with the selfishness of others.
+In his 1793 account of the epidemic, Mathew Carey contrasts the sacrifices of men like Joseph Inskeep, a Quaker who served on the Mayor's Committee and also visited the sick, with the selfishness of others.
 When Inskeep contracted the fever, he asked for the assistance of a family whom he had attended when several of its members were sick.
 They refused.
 He died, which might well have happened even if they had aided him.
 Carey reported their refusal.

-He published rumours of greed, especially by landlords who threw convalescing tenants into the street to gain control of their flats.
-While he praised Richard Allen and Absalom Jones for their work, he suggested that blacks had caused the epidemic, and that some black nurses had charged high fees and even stolen from those for whom they cared.
+Carey published rumours of greed, especially by landlords who threw convalescing tenants into the street to gain control of their flats.
+While he praises Allen and Jones for their work, he suggests that blacks had caused the epidemic and that some black nurses had charged high fees and even stole from those for whom they cared.